Codehs 4.7 11 Rock Paper Scissors

 3. Determining the Winner:

-This is the core logic of the game.
+We're talking about the core logic of the game.
 You'll need nested if statements (or a more sophisticated approach discussed later) to compare the user's and computer's choices and determine the winner.

 if user_choice == computer_choice: